-March 4, 2025 - Broward County Housing Finance Division (Affordable Housing):
+March 4, 2025 - Verbal comments from Broward County Housing Finance Division (Housing):

-- Housing Affordability Vision: Address expiring Tax Increment Financing funds (Status: All Highlighted Regional Issue Sections to be presented at the next Steering Committee meeting). - Policy 2.16.3: Consider increasing rental affordability period to 50 years and decreasing ownership period to 15 years; consider mixed-income requirement. - Policy 2.16.4: Consider increasing rental affordability period to 50 years.
-(Status: Planning Council staff and County Housing Finance Division staff agreed to maintain a minimum of 30 years throughout the BCLUP and that the 50 year threshold is self-effectuating for bond and tax credit developments.
+- Housing Affordability Vision: Address expiring Tax Increment Financing funds (Status: All Highlighted Regional Issue Sections to be presented at the next Steering Committee meeting). - Policy 2.16.3: Consider increasing rental affordability period to 50 years and decreasing ownership period to 15 years; consider mixed-income requirement.
+(See Policies, Pages 17-19) - Policy 2.16.4: Consider increasing rental affordability period to 50 years.
+(Status: Planning Council staff and County Housing Finance Division staff agreed to maintain a minimum of 30 years throughout the BCLUP and that the 50-year threshold is self-effectuating for bond and tax credit developments.
 In addition, ownership period of 15 years is supportable.) - Policy 2.16.5: Consider increasing maximum density.
-(See Section 2, Policies, Page 22-23) - Administrative Rules Document, Article 5: Consider splitting in-lieu funds between City and County.
-(Status: Administrative Rules Document will be presented at the next Steering Committee meeting inclusive of this recommendation.)
+(See Policies, Pages 21-22) - Administrative Rules Document, Article 5: Consider splitting in-lieu funds between City and County.
+(Status: The Administrative Rules Document will be presented in its entirety subsequent to the adoption of the proposed amendments and inclusive of this recommendation.)